toasterllc/MSPFETSim/README.md

 # Writing New Drivers

-MSPFETSim leaves a minimal interface for drivers to implement in order to add support for new debug probe hardware.
+Adding support for new debug probe hardware requires implementing a minimal driver interface.
 This driver interface, declared in `MSPDebugDriver.h`, consists of 5 functions with semantics that amount to toggling the `TEST` and `RST` pins:

 - `void sbwTestSet(bool val);`
 - `void sbwRstSet(bool val);`